 As part of the Pre-Feasibility study, an institutional review of the MCC with a particular focus on benchmarking its institutional maturity level to manage the proposed PPP projects was conducted.
-Further an assessment of the LGA's finances, including identifying key source of its revenues, leakages (if any) and potential sources of enhancing the revenues etc., was also undertaken.
-This analysis has been presented in the chapter on financial case.
+Further a detailed assessment of the LGA's finances, including identifying key source of its revenues, leakages (if any) and potential sources of enhancing the revenues etc., was also undertaken.
+This analysis has been presented in this report.